2001,

 In 2003, Mr. Greene was the annual honoree of the Salmagundi Club and

-was presented their Gold Medal.
 Mr. Greene's paintings and pastels are in over 500 public and private

 collections in the United States and abroad.
 He has been the recipient